• Skip to primary navigation

 Instructions

-• Dump and scrape the nuts out onto the parchment, and quickly separate the pieces with the spatula as much as possible.
+• Candy the nuts as directed.
 When the nuts have cooled, chop them coarsely.
 Bigger chunks of hazelnut look pretty, but small pieces make the biscotti easier to cut, so choose your own adventure!

 • Meanwhile, sift together the oat flour, sweet rice flour, tapioca flour, cornstarch, baking powder, and salt together into a medium bowl.